redis/redis-doc/topics/sentinel.md

 * If two Sentinels agree at the same time about the master being unreachable, one of the two will try to start a failover.
 * If there are at least a total of three Sentinels reachable, the failover will be authorized and will actually start.

-In practical terms this means during failures **Sentinel never starts a failover if the majority of Setinel processes are unable to talk** (aka no failover in the minority partition).
+In practical terms this means during failures **Sentinel never starts a failover if the majority of Sentinel processes are unable to talk** (aka no failover in the minority partition).

 Other Sentinel options
 ---